googleapis/discovery-artifact-manager/README.md

 To aid hermetic testing of client libraries and samples (avoiding synchronization issues), the `discoveries` directory hosts a local cache of Discovery docs from the [API Discovery Service](https://developers.google.com/discovery/).

 This cache is updated by an internal mechanism and cannot be run locally at this time.
-Discovery files are expected to be updated O(day) from availability in the API Discovery Service.These documents are only updated if they materially change and are normalized to make reviewing diffs possible.
+Discovery files are expected (but not guaranteed) to be updated O(day) from availability in the API Discovery Service.
+These documents are only updated if they materially change and are normalized (sorted keys) to make reviewing diffs possible.

 ## Deprecations